Evaluation ordered of suspected Colorado supermarket gunman

 Judge Ingrid Seftar Bakke ordered that state doctors conduct the evaluation of Ahmad Al Aliwi Alissa within three weeks at the Boulder County Jail, where Alissa has been detained since the March 22 shooting at a crowded King Soopers supermarket in Boulder.

 Bakke set an Oct.
-19 hearing to hear the results of the evaluation, which is meant to determine if Alissa is competent to stand trial on multiple first-degree murder and other charges.
+19 hearing to hear the results of the evaluation, which is meant to determine if Alissa, 22, is competent to stand trial on multiple first-degree murder and other charges.

 The defense initially raised unspecified concerns about Alissa’s mental health right after the shooting and said it needed time to evaluate him.
 They did not raise the issue again in court until Sept.
 1, when one of Alissa’s lawyers filed a motion raising concerns about his competency.
 The filing is sealed as required by state law so the details of the concerns are not known.